 The official US guidelines suggest that sugars be limited to just 10 percent of daily calories.
 So, for a 2000 calorie diet, that would amount to about 50 grams per day.

 To put those numbers into perspective, one pack of Reese’s Peanut Butter Cups (aka just two lil’ cups) has 22 grams of sugar.

-That’s almost half of a female’s total sugar allowance for the day *Insert Kim K crying face* and two-thirds of a male’s sugar allowance.
+That’s almost two thirds of a male’s total sugar allowance for the day *Insert Kim K crying face* and just about an entire day’s sugar allowance for a female.

 Grains in their whole, unadulterated form are powerful sources of nutrition and fiber.

 Unfortunately, most of the grains in the average American’s diet have been milled and processed so the beneficial bran and germ is removed.